9 Drone Moves for Stunning Cinematic Video

 Spotlight mode

 My favorite intelligent flight mode is Spotlight.
-It allows keeping a target in the same position in the frame while flying in any direction.
-Practically it disconnects the camera from the direction of the flight
+It keeps a target in the same position in the frame while flying in any direction.
+In other words it disconnects the camera from the direction of the flight

 A typical way to use Spotlight is by flying in parallel or in a diagonal line to the target with the camera locked on it, thus revealing the background with an interesting parallax effect